sogeuni/sogeuni.github.io/content/abs/commands/job-control-commands.md

 **builtin**

-Invoking **builtin BUILTIN_COMMAND** runs the command _BUILTIN_COMMAND_ as a shell [[./internal-commands-and-builtins|builtin]], temporarily disabling both functions and external system commands with the same name.
+Invoking **builtin BUILTIN_COMMAND** runs the command _BUILTIN_COMMAND_ as a shell [[internal-commands-and-builtins|builtin]], temporarily disabling both functions and external system commands with the same name.

 **enable**

 This either enables or disables a shell builtin command.
 As an example, _enable -n kill_ disables the shell builtin [[job-control-commands#^KILLREF|kill]], so that when Bash subsequently encounters _kill_, it invokes the external command /bin/kill.

 The -a option to _enable_ lists all the shell builtins, indicating whether or not they are enabled.
-The -f filename option lets _enable_ load a [[./internal-commands-and-builtins|builtin]] as a shared library (DLL) module from a properly compiled object file. [^2].
+The -f filename option lets _enable_ load a [[internal-commands-and-builtins|builtin]] as a shared library (DLL) module from a properly compiled object file. [^2].

 **autoload**